 The Records Section is responsible for validating records entered into the Florida Crime Information Center and National Crime Information Center by the Hillsborough County Sheriff’s Office.
 The Records Section is open Monday through Friday, 7 am to 4 pm.

 The Florida Statute 119.00 outlines the criteria of what is considered as public record; therefore, the Hillsborough County Sheriff’s Office is required to release information according to the public record law.

 WHAT FEES MAY LAWFULLY BE IMPOSED FOR INSPECTING AND COPYING PUBLIC RECORDS?

 Extensive Research: Deposit required according to nature of the request.

-(A special service charge when the nature or volume of public records to be inspected is such as to require extensive use of information technology resources, or extensive clerical assistance or supervisory assistance or both.)
+(A special service charge is assessed when the nature or volume of public records to be inspected requires extensive use of information technology resources, extensive clerical assistance, supervisory assistance or both.)